 The following is an op-ed on the need for election reform from Wisconsin’s Republican U.S. Representatives Glenn Grothman, Mike Gallagher, Bryan Steil, Tom Tiffany and outgoing Congressman Jim Sensenbrenner.

-WASHINGTON, D.C.—Today, Congressman Bryan Steil joined Congressman Tom Tiffany in the U.S. Capitol for Tiffany’s official swearing in as the representative of Wisconsin’s Seventh Congressional District.
+WASHINGTON, D.C.—Today, Congressman Bryan Steil (WI-01) was sworn in to the 117th Congress.
+Steil begins his second term as the Representative of Wisconsin’s First Congressional District.